 Casting Off: This is when the dancing couple moves behind the couple beneath them (i.e. M1 moves behind M2, and F1 behind F2) to end up one place down.

 Corners: These are the imaginary corners of a square made by the two couples beneath the dancing couple.
-F will always dance with their top corner first and M their bottom corner, meaning F1 dances with M2 first and M1 with F3, before moving onto the remaining corner.
+F will always dance with their top corner first and M their bottom corner, meaning F1 dances with M2 first whilst M1 dances with F3, before both move onto their remaining corners.

 Figure of Eight: Also known as the reel of three, this can be between either two M and one F or two F and one M. All three dancers here are tracing a figure of eight on the floor, until they all end up in their original positions.
 In the example below the M turns to their left first and is dancing with two Fs: